At the intersection of Eagle Heights Drive and Lake Mendota Drive.

 This garden is one of the largest and oldest community gardens in Madison with 535 plots.
-For more information or to register for a plot, please visit the website or pick up an application from either the Eagle Heights Community Center or the kiosk at the garden.
+For more information or to register for a plot, please visit the website, contact the registrar at firstname.lastname@example.org, or pick up an application from the Eagle Heights Community Center.

 Located at 6120 Hammersley Road.

-This is a newer garden with approximately 20 rental plots (including full and half-size plots) in a small park behind Falk Elementary School.
-Hammersley Garden will be open for new gardeners in 2015 and looking to build both a new leadership team and opportunities for youth involvement.
-Please contact the coordinators at email@example.com or (541) 990-2722 to get involved.
+This garden has approximately 20 rental plots (including full and half-size plots) in a small park behind Falk Elementary School.
+Hammersley Garden is looking to build both a new leadership team and opportunities for youth involvement.
+Please contact the coordinators at firstname.lastname@example.org to get involved.

 Meadowood Baptist Church